 This is ECOS’ second green report highlighting state innovations in the Clean Water State Revolving Fund (CWSRF).
 The twelve case studies included in this report demonstrate the flexible nature of the CWSRF program that enable states to address their unique water infrastructure needs in communities of all sizes.

-A corresponding webinar featuring three of the CWSRF projects can be viewed here.
+A corresponding webinar featuring three of the CWSRF projects included presentations featuring:

 - The Greater Lawrence Sanitary District in Massachusetts is optimizing anaerobic digestion by processing food waste for energy.
 This project supports a goal of creating a zero net energy wastewater facility.